-New Zealand volcano death toll rises to eight and will continue to climb

-WHAKATANE/WELLINGTON (Reuters) - The death toll from a New Zealand volcano eruption rose to eight on Thursday, with two victims dying in hospital, and will continue to climb with eight victims presumed dead on the island and more than 20 in intensive care suffering severe burns.
+New Zealand police plan to recover bodies from volcanic island on Friday

+Eight more people are missing and presumed dead, buried under ash and debris from Monday’s eruption.
+More than 20 people are in intensive care suffering severe burns.

+“I can now confirm that we are finalizing a plan to recover the bodies from Whakaari/ White Island tomorrow morning,” police Deputy Commissioner John Tims said in a statement on Thursday, adding families will be briefed on the operation.

-The volcano on White Island was “highly volatile” and could erupt again within days preventing recovery teams retrieving bodies, said authorities.
+The volcano on White Island was “highly volatile” and could erupt again within days, said authorities.

-There was no sign of life on the unihabited island.
+There are no signs of life on the uninhabited island.

 “We are now living with a growing sense of desperation to bring home those that we know are there and those we love,” Whakatane Mayor Judy Turner told reporters.
 “The frustration of those families most affected is completely understandable.
 No news is not good news for people in this situation.”

-The volcano, a popular tourist day-tripper destination, erupted on Monday, spewing ash and steam over the island.
+The volcano, a popular tourist destination for day-trips, erupted on Monday, spewing ash and steam over the island.

 There were 47 people on the island, also known by its Maori name Whakaari, at the time of the eruption.
 Twenty-four of those were from Australia, nine from the United States, five from New Zealand, four from Germany, two each from China and Britain and one from Malaysia.
-One un

 Nico Fournier, a volcanologist at New Zealand’s geological science agency GNS Science, said monitoring equipment still active on the island put the risk of a further eruption over the next 24 hours at 50% to 60%.

-“We believe that there is shallow magma, the molten rocks, which is driving the activity under the surface ... which is the level of tremor that is increasing, and it keeps increasing
+“We believe that there is shallow magma, the molten rocks, which is driving the activity under the surface ... which is the level of tremor that is increasing, and it keeps increasing as we speak as well,” Fournier told reporters.

 “The consequence of those processes is that the situation remains highly volatile,” he said.

-In the event of another eruption, anybody on the island could be “pummeled to death” by flying rocks or overcome by ash and gases in temperatures exceeding hundreds of degrees celsius, Fournier said.
+In the event of another eruption, anybody on the island could be “pummeled to death” by flying rocks or overcome by ash and gases in temperatures exceeding hundreds of degrees Celsius, Fournier said.

 Many of the injured are being treated for severe burns, and medical officials are importing some 1.2 million square cm (186,000 square inches) of skin.
 The amount of skin needed equates to about 60 donors.
-In New Zealand, only five to 10 people donate skin each year, the New Zealand Herald newspaper reported.
+In New Zealand, only five to 10 people donate skin each year, the New Zealand Herald reported.

 Teams of surgeons in several burns units around the country were working around the clock.

-“It’s one of the most challenging things to look at because you know the patients are in so much pain and will be fighting for their life for the next two or three weeks and even then they could die,” John Bonning, president of the Australasian College for Emergency Medicine, told the newspaper.
+“I’ve worked in major centers in Germany as well as in New Zealand.
+I’ve never seen this number of critically injured patients coming into an emergency department in a short space of time,” said Hundemer.

+“We used every single bedspace, every single resource we had to care for those people.
+Those patients we treated and comforted will forever stay in our minds.”

-Australian Prime Minister Scott Morrison said medical teams had completed the transported five Australians back home for treatment.
-Another seven Australians would be evacuated over the next 24 hours and one citizen would remain in a NZ hospital.
+Australian Prime Minister Scott Morrison said medical teams had transported five Australians back home for treatment.
+Another seven Australians would be evacuated over the next 24 hours and one citizen would remain in a New Zealand hospital.

 Morrison said 11 Australians had died, a figure that is believed to be drawn from the 16 people officially listed dead and missing by New Zealand.
 Further, he said two permanent residents of Australia had died, one was missing and a fourth was hospitalized.

-“In the days ahead, there will be worse news,” Morrison told reporters in Melbourne, adding that the repatriated Australians would be closer to family.

-“They will have difficult rehabilitations as a result of their injuries in many cases,” he said.

-Prime Minister Jacinda Ardern has said there will be an inquiry into the tragedy, which will also look more broadly at issues including access to volcanic sites across New Zealand.
+New Zealand Prime Minister Jacinda Ardern has said there will be an inquiry into the tragedy, which will also look more broadly at issues including access to volcanic sites across New Zealand.

 Daily tours bring more than 10,000 visitors to privately owned White Island every year, marketed as “the world’s most accessible active marine volcano”.

-Geological hazards agency GeoNet raised the alert level for the volcano in November because of an increase in volcanic activity.
-The alert level was increased further after the eruption.

-Geonet reduced the level on Thursday because there has not been any further eruptions activity since Monday’s fatal eruption, but the agency cautioned that the “likelihood of future eruptive activity in the next 24 hours remains” as volcanic tremors increased to “very high levels” overnight.

-Reporting by Jane Wardell, Praveen Menon and John Mair in Wellington and Charlotte Greenfield in Whakatane; Additional reporting by Tom Hals in Delaware; Editing by Peter Cooney and Michael Perry
+Reporting by Jane Wardell, Praveen Menon and John Mair in Wellington and Charlotte Greenfield in Whakatane; Additional reporting by Tom Hals in Delaware; Writing by Raju Gopalakrishnan; Editing by Michael Perry and Neil Fullick